WW1 Planes

 Sopwith Camel

 The Sopwith Camel is one of the British biplanes built by Sopwith Aviation Company during World War I. It was developed from the Sopwith Pup as the Germans introduced the newest Albastros D.III - faster and better armed compared to the Pup.
 In response, Herbert Smith started designing a new version of the biplane, which would lead to the creation of the Sopwith Camel.
 The newer aircraft had a metal fairing over the gun breeches, intended to protect the guns from freezing at altitude, creating a "hump" that led pilots to call the aircraft “Camel”, although this name was never used officially.
 The prototype Camel flew for the first time on December 22 1916, by Harry Hawker (one of the future founders of Hawker Aviation) at Brooklands, Weybridge, Surrey.
 The Camel had a conventional design for its era, with a wire-braced wooden box-girder fuselage structure, an aluminium engine cowling, plywood panels around the cockpit, and a fabric-covered fuselage, wings and tail.
 While possessing some clear similarities with the Pup, it had a noticeably bulkier fuselage.
 Its armament consists of two 0.303 in (7.7 mm) Vickers machine guns mounted directly in front of the cockpit, synchronised to fire forwards through the propeller disc.
 In May 1917, the first production contract for an initial batch of 250 Camels was issued by the British War Office.
 Throughout 1917, a total of 1,325 Camels were produced, almost entirely the initial F.1 variant.
 Unlike the Pup and the Triplane, the Sopwith Camel has been described as difficult to fly, having light and sensitive controls - making it extreme manoeuvrability and its difficult handling to the close placement of the engine.
 In addition, the torque of its Clerget 9B rotary engine made the Camel difficult to turn left, which resulted in a nose-up attitude, but the torque also resulted in being able to turn to the right quicker than other fighters.
 Still, several aircraft crashes occurred when piloted by inexperienced pilots when the full fuel load pushed the aircraft's centre of gravity beyond the rearmost safe limit.
 The first operational debut occurred in June 1917 with No 4 Squadron being equipped with Sopwith Camel F.1 models, with victories racking up for the Allies.
 The biplane quickly proved to be superior to the Albatros D.III and D.V.
 Together with the S.E.5a and the SPAD S.XIII, it helped to re-establish Allied aerial superiority for a time.
-An important role for the Camel was home defense, when several planes from Eastchurch and Manston airfields against daylight raids by German zeppelins, including Gotha bombers, from July 1917.
+An important role for the Camel was home defense, when several planes from Eastchurch and Manston airfields were rallied against daylight raids by German zeppelins, including Gotha bombers, from July 1917.
 When the Germans switched to night operations, the Camel proved to be a capable aircraft at night operations.
 The biplane was also used as a naval fighter with the 2F.1 variant, as well in a series of trials as a parasite fighter, attached to the Airship R23 as a mothership.
 Despite facing obsolescence as a day fighter when confronted by the Fokker Dr.I and D.VII, the Sopwith Camel continued serving in the Royal Flying Corps as a ground attack aircraft by attacking German lines with Cooper bombs and low-level strafing runs.
 After World War I, the Sopwith Camel saw service during the Russian Civil War when the White Army confronted the Bolsheviks until retiring from service in January 1920 with 5,490 units built.

 I plan to bring more content related to this page.
 Until I have the renders of the other planes, it will take a considerable time - which by the moment might be complicated due to my studies and job.
 Still, I hope you like this page, the images and the brief info about the planes I made.